 The Rambam clearly defends a literal understanding of a miraculous Techiyat Hametim in his Ma'amar.
 However, even after its publication, others - opponents and supporters - insisted either that the Rambam didn't really mean it (and that it was only written for the masses) or even that there is an esoteric meaning hidden in the Ma'amar itself!
+Why did people not accept the Rambam's statement?

-Chazal introduced a beracha to say on entering a Jewish graveyard - it clearly refers to Techiyat Hametim
+Chazal introduced a beracha to say on entering a Jewish graveyard - it clearly refers to Techiyat Hametim.

-The Rambam brings the wording of the Gemara but then adds in the words לחיי העולם הבא.
+The Rambam quotes the wording of the Gemara but then adds in the words 'לחיי העולם.
 Does he intend to make a equation between Techiyat Hametim and Olam Haba?
-The Rambam may however be stressing that the ultimate goal is the non-physical World-to-Come
+The Rambam may however be stressing that the ultimate goal is the non-physical World-to-Come.

-14. I explained that we find men concerned only with the Resurrection; asking if the dead will rise naked or in their garments, and others such problems.
+18. I explained that we find men concerned only with the Resurrection; asking if the dead will rise naked or in their garments, and others such problems.
 But the World-to-Come is entirely overlooked.
 I thereupon announced very clearly that the Resurrection is a fundamental of the Torah of Moses our master, but that it was not the ultimate goal, and that the ultimate goal is life in the World-to-Come.
 I engaged in this long discussion so that I dispelled the serious skepticism that contends that the Torah knows of no reward that is not in this world, and that it makes no mention of reward or punishment in the afterlife.

-From Ma'amar Techiyat Hametim of the Rambam Thus, even after Resurrection, the Rambam understands that those resurrected will eventually die again

-Most authorities today take the Rambam at his word in the Ma'amar Techiyat Hametim and understand that the Rambam did indeed subscribe to a miraculous physical Resurrection
+• Thus, even after Resurrection, the Rambam understands that those resurrected will eventually die again.
+Most authorities today take the Rambam at his word in the Ma'amar Techiyat Hametim and understand that he did indeed subscribe to a miraculous physical Resurrection8.
+However, see the following analysis of Chief Rabbi Joseph Hertz in his commentary of siddur.